Your Questions, Answered

 Canons of Dort: Second Head of Doctrine, Article 5

-Many of us didn’t grow up with this practice, but through studying Scripture, we became convinced it reflects God’s covenantal way of working.
-We don’t baptize children assuming they’re already saved, and we don’t believe baptism itself saves them—just as circumcision didn’t automatically save Abraham’s descendants.
+• Many of us didn’t grow up with this practice, but through studying Scripture, we became convinced it reflects God’s covenantal way of working.
+We don’t baptize children assuming they’re already saved, and we don’t believe baptism itself saves them, just as circumcision didn’t automatically save Abraham’s descendants.
 Instead, baptism is a beautiful sign of God’s promise to His people: that He saves and transforms everyone who trusts in Jesus.
 Just as Abraham’s children received the sign of God’s covenant, so do our children, as part of God’s visible family, the church.
 Of course, only God knows the heart.
-That’s why we continually call our children to personally trust in Christ, to live out their faith, and to make their calling sure.
-And where faith is lacking, we gently but earnestly urge them to turn to Jesus.
-Baptism is not about presuming—it’s about proclaiming God’s faithfulness and inviting the next generation to walk in it.
+That’s why we call our children to trust in Christ, to live out their faith, and to make their calling sure.
+And where faith is lacking, we earnestly urge them to turn to Jesus.
+Baptism is about proclaiming God’s faithfulness and inviting the next generation to walk in it.

-God designed us for fellowship (Acts 2:42-47), and at IURC, community is at the heart of our life together.
-The best place to start is Sundays—relationships grow naturally before, during, and after worship.
+• God designed us for fellowship (Acts 2:42-47), and at IURC, community is at the heart of our life together.
+The best place to start is by attending Sunday worship.
+Relationships grow naturally before, during, and after worship.
 Informal gatherings throughout the week are another great way to connect.
-Looking for more ways to get involved?
-Visit the "Get Involved" section of our website—we’d love to help you find a place in our church family!

-Church membership is an essential part of following Jesus.
-He calls us to deny ourselves, take up our cross, and follow him (Matthew 16:24)—and Scripture makes clear that following Him means joining ourselves to His church (Hebrews 10:22-25; Acts 2:47).
-Becoming a member isn’t just a formality; it’s a commitment that binds us to a local body of believers.
+• Church membership is an essential part of following Jesus.
+He calls us to deny ourselves, take up our cross, and follow Him (Matthew 16:24) and Scripture makes clear that following Him means joining ourselves to His church (Hebrews 10:22-25; Acts 2:47).
+Becoming a member isn’t a formality or a hoop to jump through.
+It’s a commitment that binds us to a local body of believers.
 Through membership, we receive the joy of deep fellowship, the opportunity to serve, and the blessing of pastoral care and accountability.
 Membership has been a great gift to us, and we’d love for you to experience it too!
 If you’re interested in learning more, talk to an elder, Pastor Poe, or reach out to us anytime.